sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 #### Recommendations and best practices

-- VM standardization should be maximized to simplify azure VM reservation adoption.
+- VM standardization should be maximized to simplify azure VM reservation adoption,
-- VM shared scope should used to maximise utilisation, details of scope [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/prepare-buy-reservation#scope-reservations)
+- VM shared scope should used to maximise utilisation, details of scope [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/prepare-buy-reservation#scope-reservations),
-- When azure reservation are bought centrally, businesses lines should be consulted before buying to get long term visibility and potential decomissionning, replatforming, migration to new application architecture, ...
+- When azure reservation are bought centrally, businesses lines should be consulted before buying to get long term visibility and potential decomissionning, replatforming, migration to new application architecture,...

 #### Pain points and difficulties

 - Charge back to internal businesses lines.
-In case the azure reservation are bought centrally and assigned to a shared scope subscription, charge back process could be very complex.
+In case the azure reservation are bought centrally and assigned to a shared scope subscription, charge back process could be very complex,
-- VM Reservation Instance (RI) are assigned randomly to any suitable VM and can flip from one VM to another multiple times during a day.
+- VM Reservation Instance (RI) are assigned randomly to any suitable VM and can flip from one VM to another multiple times during a day,
 - Distribution of discount can be then very complex if you want all the lines of businesses to benefit equal discount.
-EG: if you have 3 identicals VMs in 3 subscriptions, and 2 Reservations VMs, on day 1 it could be assigned to VM1 and VM3 and day 2 to VM1 and VM2, and day 3 to again VM1 and VM2
+EG: if you have 3 identicals VMs in 3 subscriptions, and 2 Reservations VMs, on day 1 it could be assigned to VM1 and VM3 and day 2 to VM1 and VM2, and day 3 to again VM1 and VM2.

 ![](media/view-reservations/RI-chargeback-example.png)